The Singleton

 "Post-mortem mode."

 "Everything.
 Every anomaly.
 Every data point.
 Every biometric match.
 Every theory I've had and discarded.
-I want to run a root cause analysis on — everything.
+I want a root-cause analysis on — everything.
 Including the last twelve hours."

 "Work with what you have."